 ACA Policy Statement on Infrastructure Investment

-- Coatings for water transmission, which improve the pipeline infrastructure and serve as an internal lining and a corrosion-resistant external coating, for both potable and non-potable water transmission pipelines;
+• coatings for water transmission to improve the pipeline infrastructure and to work as an internal lining and a corrosion resistant external coating, for both potable and non-potable water transmission pipelines;

-- Coatings applied to steel structures that slow or delay the corrosion process and significantly extend the life of the steel by 15 or more years, even in offshore environments;
+• coatings applied to steel structures which slow or delay the corrosion process and significantly extend the life of the steel by 15 or more years, even in offshore environments;

-- Coatings for the railroad industry that reduce the potential for derailments; prevent shifting or movement from the force of passing trains; and permanently protect rail structures from corrosion and abrasion by strengthening existing metal structures; and
+• coatings for the railroad industry to reduce the potential for derailments; prevent shifting or movement from the force of passing trains; and permanently protect rail structures from corrosion and abrasion by strengthening existing metal structures; and

-- Traffic marking paint, which provides safety to millions of motorists.
+• traffic marking paint which provides safety to millions of motorists and pedestrians.

 ACA believes passage of infrastructure investment by Congress will create jobs, have a significant positive impact and stimulate the nation’s economy.
 In addition, ACA supports adequate funding for the Department of Transportation, so that it can maintain the regulatory foundation that keeps paint and coatings products in commerce.

 ACA supports legislation which provides for a broad-based investment in infrastructure repair and modernization, including: